More countries join talks on Ukraine leader's peace formula. But Russia is absent and war grinds on

 Zelenskyy has presented a 10-point peace formula that, among other things, seeks the expulsion of all Russian forces from Ukraine and accountability for war crimes — at a time when the two sides are fighting from largely static positions along a roughly 1,500-kilometer (930-mile) front line.
 Such ideas are rejected out of hand by Moscow.

-Yermak said if Ukraine’s territorial integrity — now violated by Russia including through illegal annexations — is not restored, “soon other aggressors elsewhere in the world will be able to seize parts of other countries and start staging fake elections there.”
+Yermak said that if Ukraine’s territorial integrity — now violated by Russia including through illegal annexations — isn't restored, “soon other aggressors elsewhere in the world will be able to seize parts of other countries and start staging fake elections there.”

+At a final news conference, Yermak said the purpose of the meeting — the last in a series — was to discuss issues like an eventual Russian withdrawal, a path to justice, environmental security and ultimately how the war might be declared over.

+He said that no allies had ever asked Ukraine to make any compromise, “which they know is not acceptable for us,” and it would never accept a “frozen conflict.”

+“For all Ukrainians, the most important (thing) is to win this war,” he said.
+Earlier in a statement from the Ukrainian presidency, Yermak said a simple cease-fire wouldn't end Russia's "aggression” on Ukraine: “It’s definitely not the path to peace.
+The Russians do not want peace.
+They want domination.”

-Co-host Ignazio Cassis, the Swiss foreign minister, said 83 delegations were on hand for the Davos talks.
+Co-host Ignazio Cassis, the Swiss foreign minister, said that 83 delegations were on hand for the talks in Davos.

 “Peace is something that Ukraine needs,” he said during a break in the talks Sunday.
 “We are going to do all we can to end this war.”

-The talks in Davos aim to build on previous such closed-door efforts in Denmark, Saudi Arabia and Malta last summer and fall.
-Any peace deal naturally will require Russian participation — and Moscow is not represented at the talks.
+The talks aimed to build on previous such closed-door efforts in Denmark, Saudi Arabia and Malta last summer and fall.
+Any peace deal naturally will require Russian participation — and Moscow isn't represented in the discussions.

 The last round, in Malta in October, involved envoys from 65 countries.

 Cassis said the plan should serve as a “departure point” toward possible peace, and stressed the need to reduce the conflict from intensifying.
-He said the talks aim to get ready for the moment when Russia might join a peace discussion.
+He said that the purpose of the talks was to get ready for the moment when Russia might join a peace discussion.

 Cassis acknowledged “many challenges” and negotiators were working to “modulate” the fine print of the peace formula to make it more workable as a blueprint for the way forward.

-He said neither Ukraine nor Russia was ready to make territorial concessions.
+He said that neither Ukraine nor Russia was ready to make territorial concessions.

-Russian forces have recently stepped up missile and drone attacks that have stretched Ukraine's air defense resources, leaving the country vulnerable in the 22-month war unless it can secure further weapons supplies.
+Russian forces have recently stepped up missile and drone attacks that have stretched Ukraine's air defense resources, leaving the country vulnerable in the nearly 23-month war unless it can secure further weapons supplies.

 “The war is far from over and peace is still nowhere in sight," the Swiss department of foreign affairs said in a statement previewing Sunday's talks.